We are a student-led group campaigning for Cambridge University to cut all ties with environmentally destructive industries.

 We work through a range of direct actions – from open letters to rallies and forms of disruption – and strive to make our campaigns as accessible as possible with different ways to get involved at the various stages of escalation.
 No campaign experience is expected and we warmly welcome new faces.

-To get involved, join us for our open meetings every Saturday at 4pm, location shared via Facebook (@CambridgeClimateJustice)
+To get involved, join us for our open meetings every Thursday at 19:00 in termtime, location shared via Facebook or on our WhatsApp Group (@CambridgeClimateJustice)